 When Frederick Taylor wrote The Principles of Scientific Management in 1911, it made sense.

 Taylor thought management could be rationalised.
 He invented the time and motion study.
 He taught managers to develop clear and repeatable workflow processes.
-He saw industrial era workers as machines.
+Taylor saw industrial-era workers as machines.
 It took a while, but his ideas were picked up by people like Henry Ford.
-Industries were revolutionised and fortunes were made.
+Industrial business owners made fortunes as they revolutionised their workplaces.